Developer Guide

 Sort command

-command allows a user to sort the current person list in alphanumerical order.
+The sort command allows a user to sort the current person list in alphanumerical order.

 - How is SortContactCommand executed